 Consider plenty of websites that are some of the most popular websites on the internet: Reddit, Craigslist, and even Amazon.
 It’s not their beauty that makes you return.
 It’s the content you enjoy that brings you back.
 Now look at it from a more micro standpoint: do you have a favorite hometown newspaper or blog that you check in with regularly?
 Those types of resources typically don’t have much budget or skill sets to create beautiful displays.
 And you don’t return to them for their color palette and logo: you stick by them because of the information they report, the updates they provide, the mass communications they ensure you get.

 The same is true for your intranet home page: content – not design – is and always will be king.

 That concludes part 2, which is all about organizing great content for your home page.
 In part 3 of this series, we’ll cover best practices, examples, and ideas for building out a great design for your home page.

 As Matt Wade states in his blog above, content is king.
 Spend more time focusing on great content creation and less time thinking about your intranet’s design and developing features by implementing Valo Digital Workplace!
-Your company is about to fall in 💛 with their intranet! 😉 Visit our website for more information!
-Or get the details directly from an expert and book a demo!
+Your company is about to fall in 💛 with their intranet! 😉 Get the details directly from an expert and book a demo!